Yank tank: Classic American cars in Cuba

 On the other hand, many of these vehicles, especially those in taxi service, have been converted to accept replacement engines, usually Soviet diesel engines.
-This is a modification that gives a car a new lease of life.
 The practical limits of engine longevity, scarcity of replacement parts, and the high cost of fuel in post Cold War Cuba (roughly 75 U.S. cents a liter in the summer of 2002) have made diesel power (roughly 15 to 20 U.S. cents) a popular choice for engine replacement, if a suitable gasoline engine could not be acquired.

-However, the old American cars on the road today have "relatively high inefficiencies" due in large part to the lack of modern technology.
+However, the old American cars on the road today have “relatively high inefficiencies” due in large part to the lack of modern technology.
 This has resulted in increased fuel consumption as well as adding to the economic plight of its owners.
-With these inefficiencies, noticeable drop in travel has occurred from an "average of nearly 3000 km/year in the mid-1980s to less than 800 km/year in 2000–2001".
+With these inefficiencies, noticeable drop in travel has occurred from an “average of nearly 3000 km/year in the mid-1980s to less than 800 km/year in 2000–2001”.
 As the Cuban people try to save as much money as possible, when traveling is done, the cars are usually loaded past the maximum allowable weight and travel on the decaying roads, resulting in even more abuse to the already under maintained vehicles.

 The extreme lack or scarcity of parts is directly a result of the Revolution and the embargo.
 However, there have been talks about easing some of the restriction of the embargo.
 Former President Clinton has pushed for U.S. citizens to be allowed to send up to $300 a month to Cuba and for “direct mail service between Cuba and the United States, suspended in 1963, to be reestablished.”
 This would allow for families in the U.S. to send the needed parts (assuming they can be located) to their own families in Cuba, for the necessary repairs.

 Currently, it is estimated that there are some 173,000 cars in Cuba, of these it is unknown how many are yank tanks and are considered road worthy.